Get Help with Back Pain In Perth

 Dry Needling – The Physiotherapists at Trained Physio & Fitness in East Perth are all experienced in dry needling and can offer this as an additional form of injury treatment, which can aid in muscle function and reduce pain.

-Trained Physio Perth are experts in lower back pain treatment Perth.
-Our Physios will carry out a comprehensive assessment of your lower back pain in order to understand where the source of your discomfort is coming from.
+Our Physio’s will carry out a comprehensive assessment of your back pain in order to understand where the source of your discomfort is coming from.
 Our main focus is to reduce your pain, improve strength and mobility around the surrounding structures of your back, which will support recovery and prevent further injury.

 Why Choose Us

-Our team is highly qualified and experienced to provide you the very best in physiotherapy and treatments for muscoloskeletal issues.
+Our team is highly qualified and experienced to provide you with the best in muscoloskeletal injuries.

 Private Treatment Rooms